If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 Tips for Taking Pictures of Mature Giant Sequoias

-• A wide-angle lens will help you fit more of the magnificent trees in your picture.
+- A wide-angle lens will help you fit more magnificent trees in your picture.

 Walk Thru California Tunnel Tree

-California Tunnel tree is a very popular tree because it’s the only living sequoia that was tunneled in the grove that’s still alive and standing.
+California Tunnel tree is a popular tree to see.
+It’s the only living sequoia tunneled in the grove still alive and standing.

 The man-made tunnel in the tree was originally cut in 1895 to allow horse-drawn stagecoaches to pass through it.

-Be prepared to wait a while in line if you want to take a picture in front of California Tunnel Tree.
+Be prepared to wait in line to take a picture in front of the California Tunnel Tree.

 The clothespin tree was one of my favorite discoveries among the large trees in Mariposa Sequoia Grove that day.

-It was pretty remarkable to see such a tall tree without a solid trunk base.
+It was remarkable to view a tall tree without a solid trunk base.

 What is the Closest Mariposa Grove of Giant Sequoias?